ActivePeter/SubmoduleHelper-vscode/README.md

 # submodule-helper README

-Help organize and load submodules easily
+A vscode extension to help organize and load submodules easily

 ## developement